Treechcer/FORGE/readme.md

 should be switched and compiled into object files (`.o`), this has two modes, Hash and Time.
 It moves the files into `.FORGE` folder and it's subdirectories (`.DATA`, `.PROJECT`).

+## Why FORGE?

+Because FORGE is cross-platform for all major platforms (Linux, windows, MacOS).
+Easy to use, there isn't many things to change or configure nor it has many possible inputs.
+It being really minimalistic and using `>3.5 MB` on your disc.
+Easier than scripts for similar functionality (CMAKE, MAKE...) - Of course you lose some functionality.
+I recommend using FORGE even for faster compile time (because every time you use it you don't have to compile everything, only needed / changed stuff).

+### Shortcomings of FORGE

+No IDE integration, it's just plain script.
+Only **partial** library support (making just static ones - and in `.o` format and not in `.lib` or similar format).

 ## Folders